rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 #### ESX host, using ESXTOP

-1. Run ESXTOP.
+1. Run `ESXTOP`.

-2. To enter on memory statistics, enter m.
+2. To enter on memory statistics, enter `m`.

-3. To change the fields that are displayed, enter f.
+3. To change the fields that are displayed, enter `f`.

-4. To show NUMA-related fields, enter g again.
+4. To show NUMA-related fields, enter `g` again.

 If NUMA is enabled, you will see values (like 0, 1, or 2 for each node) on the NHN column: